-POLICY STATEMENT
+1 POLICY STATEMENT

 The policy of the United States is that small businesses have the maximum practical opportunity to participate in providing goods and services to the Federal Government.
 Congress, in furtherance of that policy, enacted various small business goals for Federal procurement.
 The Small Business Act states that the Small Business Administration (SBA) is to "aid, counsel, assist, and protect, insofar as is possible, the interests of small business concerns in order to preserve free competitive enterprise, to ensure that a fair proportion of total purchases and contracts or subcontracts for property and services for the Government to maintain and strengthen the overall economy of the Nation."
-Negotiating individual agency small business procurement goals is one of the most important ways the SBA can fulfill that mission.
+Negotiating individual agency small business procurement goals is one of the most important ways by which the SBA fulfills that mission.

-STATUTORY GOALS
+2 STATUTORY GOALS